phunware/maas-engagement-android-sdk/README.md

 Note: Android doesn't require any permissions in order to enable push notifications.
 If you feel you don't need to display any information about this to your user, you can simply call the above method immediately after calling `init()`.

 ##### Enabling location features
 Phunware's Engagement SDK supports location based campaigns.
-To enable that, you need to first make sure your app has been given location permissions (including background location permissions).
+To enable that, you need to first make sure your app has been granted location permissions (including background location permissions).
 Note: Background location permission (`ACCESS_BACKGROUND_LOCATION`) is important to make sure the SDK detects when your user has entered or exited a Geofence even when the app is in background.
 After being granted permissions, enable location based campaigns by calling: